Whitstable Oyster Festival, Whitstable, Kent, (July)

 The seaside town of Whitstable really comes alive each summer for its annual Oyster Festival in July.
 It’s a key date for foodies in Britain who come to enjoy the town’s party atmosphere all in homage to the world famous Whitstable oyster.

-A fabulous fun-filled festival not just for foodies but for all the family.
-You’ll enjoy a great day out at this quirky and characterful seaside resort where the focus is on good old-fashioned entertainment and eating.
 Think all things oyster related but also picnics on the beach, crabbing, kite flying and brass bands.
-Due to its popularity, the festival has moved from Whitstable harbour to Tankerton Slopes so you can walk along the promenade and enjoy all the festivities.
+Due to its popularity, the festival has now spread from Whitstable harbour to Tankerton Slopes so you can walk along the promenade and enjoy all the festivities.

 Discover Whitstable’s Oyster Heritage

-The festival kicks off with the ‘Landing of the Oysters Parade’ when the oysters are brought ashore for a formal blessing before being distributed to the town’s restaurants.
+Whitstable Oyster Festival kicks off each year with the ‘Landing of the Oysters’ on Long Beach.
+The oysters are brought ashore for a formal blessing before being distributed to the town’s restaurants.

 - Bring your walking shoes – you can walk everywhere in Whitstable but there are also great walks along the coast